-The final project and quiz/test MUST be completed by the deadline, and no late submission would be accepted.
+The final project, last lab, group activities and test MUST be completed by the deadline, and no late submission would be accepted for grading purpose.

-Projects and labs should be completed by the due date.
+- Projects and labs should be completed by the due date.
 If you do not submit the assignment by the due date, there is late penalty:

-Late <= 24 hours: 10% penalty;
+- Late <= 1 day: 10% penalty;

-24 hours < Late <= 48 hours: 20% penalty;
+- 1 day < Late <= 3 days: 20% penalty;

-48 hours < Late <= 72 hours: 30% penalty;
+- 3 days < Late <= 7 days: 30% penalty;

-Late > 72 hours: not be accepted.
+- Late > 7 days: not be accepted.

-Work submitted after 72 hours will not be accepted.
+Work submitted after 7 days will not be accepted.
 It is your responsibility to manage your time.
 If there are extenuating circumstances, please contact the instructor as soon as possible before the deadline.

-You have three bonus days in the entire term to apply to any labs/project.
-You can use it all at once for one assignment (if you are late for 3 days), or split it and use one day each for three assignments (no "half" day).

-How to apply the bonus day: leave a comment on Canvas under that assignment submission, saying that you would like to apply x bonus days for this late submission, and you have y bonus days left after that.
+- You have three bonus days in the entire term to apply to any labs/project.
+You can use it all at once for one assignment (if you are late for 3 days), or split it and use one day each for three assignments (no "half" day). - How to apply the bonus day: leave a comment on Canvas under that assignment submission, saying that you would like to apply x bonus days for this late submission, and you have y bonus days left after that.
 When TAs are applying late penalty, they will look at your submission time and your comments.
-If you don't leave a comment there, TAs will directly apply the late penalty.

-If you have a really tough situation that might affect your progress a lot (illness, job duties, family emergency...), you should contact me immediately and ask for extensions other than the 3 Bonus days.
+If you don't leave a comment there, TAs will directly apply the late penalty. - If you have a really tough situation that might affect your progress a lot (illness, job duties, family emergency...), you should contact me immediately and ask for extensions other than the 3 Bonus days.
 Don't wait until the due date or even past the due date to explain your personal situations and ask for extensions.
 If you are not sure whether to ask for it, better do it.